You may have heard about crows for their great intelligence or their ability to use tools.

 But to start out, you can find out plenty of facts about them by reading this list.

 Different groupings of animals are called different things – as a cackle of hyenas or bloat of hippopotamuses.
 A group of crows is called a murder.
 Alternatively, it can be called a horde or a flock.

 American crows are found in different places in North America as well as in Bermuda.
 The population of American Crows is around 31 million, according to estimations by BirdLife International.
 To put that into perspective, the Canadian population was around 35.85 million in 2015.

 Some crows can use tools to get food.

-The lifespans for an American crow is different depending on whether they are in the wild or in captivity.
+The lifespans for an American crow are different depending on whether they are in the wild or in captivity.
 In the wild, the average lifespan is seven to eight years.
 However, in captivity, the lifespan can be much longer.